 How We Evaluate Your Child for Autism

 Although there is no cure for autism, treatment has been shown to reduce unwanted symptoms and behaviors and improve a child’s ability to socialize as well as learn.
 The first step forward is obtaining an evaluation and accurate diagnosis.
-Our team, led by our board-certified Developmental-Behavioral Pediatrician, will give you a comprehensive telehealth evaluation and report explaining your child’s diagnosis and recommended treatment to make the process as streamlined as possible.
+Our team, led by our board-certified Developmental-Behavioral Pediatrician, will give you a comprehensive in-office or virtual telehealth evaluation and report explaining your child’s diagnosis and recommended treatment to make the process as streamlined as possible.

 Our team is here to provide you answers and clarity during this difficult time.
 Here is what you can expect: